 Booking terms and conditions available here

-Official Outlets: Alternative official ticket outlets to be confirmed
+Official Outlets: Alternative official ticket outlets are as follows:

 Ragley Hall, Alcester, Warwickshire, B49 5NJ